KristofEvaert/projectJKL_shooter/README.md

 ## Build process

 In order to build you need [godot](https://godotengine.org/download/windows) (grab the 64bit Mono version).
+(It needs to be added to the PATH windows variable)

 Then in git bash type the following:
 ```sh